 Tear Stains: Around four weeks of age your puppy will start teething.
 During this time the tears in your puppy's eyes start having a higher acid content which can result in tear stains.
 This is not noticeable if your puppy is dark in color.
 A lighter puppy may start to show a tear stain in the corner of it's eyes.
 This is temporary, and will fade as your puppy grows.

-Food: We feed our puppies Eagle Pack Small Breed Chicken and Pork Meal.
-It is an all natural food that contains no corn, wheat, meat or poultry by-products, artificial colors, flavors, or preservatives.
-It is made in the USA!
+Food: We feed our puppies Diamond Naturals Small Breed Puppy.
 (There is a link at the bottom of this page to chewy.com and also a store locator.)
 We will send a small bag home with you.
 If you decide to change to another brand, please mix the food slowly so your puppy can adjust easily.
 Failure to do so can result in an upset stomach, diarrhea, or even blood in its stool.

 We feed our adult dogs Victor High Premium.